With A 23.4% Dividend Yield Credit Suisse X-Links Monthly Pay 2xLeveraged Mortgage REIT ETN REML Now More Attractive

 REML vs. MORL

 REML is followed much less than MORL.
 The volume and liquidity of REML is in the category of what some would derisively refer to as a "trades by appointment" security.
 There are some who see advantages in low volume securities.
-At times I have been able to execute very favorable trades utilizing limit orders with prices far away from the market in low volume securities.
-During periods of extreme market volatility it is possible to buy and/or sell low volume securities if you have limit orders in place at prices drastically better than previous levels.
+At times I have been able to execute very favorable trades utilizing limit orders with prices far away from the market in low-volume securities.
+During periods of extreme market volatility, it is possible to buy and/or sell low volume securities if you have limit orders in place at prices drastically better than previous levels.

 That said, REML is probably not for those who plan on trading in and out frequently.
 The very low volume means that liquidity is poor and thus there is usually a relatively large spread between the bid and ask.
 Limit orders should be used for now when trading REML.
 Market orders are definitely not advised.

 At the other extreme, those who plan to hold a 2X Leveraged ETN until maturity do not care about liquidity.
 They might be interested to know that REML matures on July 11, 2036.
 MORL matures on October 16, 2042.
-Waiting 19 years until REML redeems the shares at net asset value may be more attractive for those very long term investors than waiting 25 years for the maturity of MORL.
+Waiting 19 years until REML redeems the shares at net asset value may be more attractive for those very long-term investors than waiting 25 years for the maturity of MORL.

 Those with accounts at Fidelity might consider REML since Fidelity does not allow new buy orders in MORL or any of the UBS ETRACS 2X Leveraged ETNs.
 As I described in: REML: Another Way To Get 20% Yield, Or A Warning?
 I have always thought that there may have been something other than just a desire to limit risks taken by their customers, which caused Fidelity to not allow any more new buy orders in the UBS 2X Leveraged ETNs such MORL.

 I found it interesting that Fidelity has no problem with me buying penny stocks in bankrupt oil companies selling for less than 10 cents per share see: Swift Energy And Sandridge Energy - Speculative Ways To Bet On Oil Prices, in my IRA account, but will not let me buy more MORL in that account.
 In any case, whether because REML is below their radar, or the issue was one between Fidelity and UBS, Fidelity does allow buy orders in REML, for now.

 Other than trading considerations, there are other reasons that one might consider REML rather than MORL or vice versa.
 As I discussed in: How Does REM Pay That 15% Dividend? the index upon which REM and thus REML, is based contains more mREITs than the index upon which MORL and MRRL is based.

 REML now has a basket of 34 mREITs while MORL has only 25.
 Thus, REML provides more diversification than MORL.
 As I explained in the article 30% Yielding MORL, MORT And The mREITs: A Real World Application And Test Of Modern Portfolio Theory, diversification can allow for higher expected returns without commensurate increases in risk.

 Just adding REML to a portfolio that previously only held MORL would make it slightly more efficient.
 A security or a portfolio of securities is more efficient than another asset if it has a higher expected return than the other asset but no more risk, or has the same expected return but less risk.

 Additional diversification considerations are that MORL is an obligation of UBS Group (NYSE:UBS) while REML is an obligation of Credit Suisse (NYSE: CS).
 It is highly unlikely that either UBS or CS will default in the foreseeable future.
 However, to the extent one has any concern over those major banks' future solvency, holding MORL and REML can provide some diversification in that regard.
 Some have expressed concern regarding the call provisions in ETNs such as MORL.

-MORL can be redeemed at net indicative (asset) value by UBS if the value falls to low or too quickly.
+MORL can be redeemed at net indicative (asset) value by UBS if the value falls too low or too quickly.
 That is not really economic call risk.
-Since, unlike a call on a bond where the issuer has the right to buy back the bond at a specified price below the market value the bond would have without the call, the ability to redeem at net asset value has no intrinsic option value.
+Since, unlike a call on a bond where the issuer has the right to buy back the bond at a specified price below the market value, the bond would have without the call, the ability to redeem at net asset value has no intrinsic option value.

 REML can be called or redeemed at net indicative (asset) value by CS at any time.
 This is also the case with almost all mutual funds where the sponsor can close the fund and return the net asset value to the shareholders.
-Normally, the only time a fund or an ETN would be closed if it was not economic to do remain open.
+Normally, the only time a fund or an ETN would be closed is if it was not economic to do remain open.
 This could occur if it became too small.
-With leveraged ETNs the sponsor would close it if the value of each share was so low that it posed a margin-type risk.
-This is the same reason a brokerage firm would liquidate a margin account if the equity relative to the amount borrowed by the account fell to low.
-In that respect, REML trading at a price close to double that of MORL has less of a prospect of being redeemed because the price per share falls to much.
+With leveraged ETNs, the sponsor would close it if the value of each share was so low that it posed a margin-type risk.

+This is the same reason a brokerage firm would liquidate a margin account if the equity relative to the amount borrowed by the account fell too low.
+In that respect, REML trading at a price close to double that of MORL has less of a prospect of being redeemed because the price per share falls too much.

 However, in terms of likely to be called because the entire size of the ETN is too low, there is a greater chance of early redemption with REML.
 In any case, early redemption is more of an annoyance than a risk.
 One can always use the proceeds from an early redemption to buy securities with similar risk/return profiles.
-With REML and MORL they would serve as good substitutes for each other in the event of an early redemption.
+With REML and MORL, they would serve as good substitutes for each other in the event of an early redemption.

-Analysis of the December 2017 REML Dividend Projection
+Analysis Of The December 2017 REML Dividend Projection

 Most of the REML components pay dividends quarterly.
-Only three of the REML components: American Capital Agency Corp (NASDAQ: AGNC), ORC and ARMOUR Residential REIT, Inc. (NYSE: ARR) pay dividends monthly.
+Only three of the REML components: American Capital Agency Corp (NASDAQ: AGNC), Orchid Island Capital (ORC) and ARMOUR Residential REIT, Inc. (NYSE: ARR) pay dividends monthly.
 The January, April, October and July "big month" MORL dividends are much larger than the "small month" dividends paid in the other months since most of the portfolio components pay quarterly, typically with ex-dates in the last month of the quarter and payment dates in the first month of the next quarter.

-The December 2017 REML dividend will be a "small month" dividend since only the three monthly payers and GREAT AJAX CORP (AJX), a quarterly payer with a November 2017 ex-date, will be included.
+The December 2017 REML dividend will be a "small month" dividend since only the three monthly payers and Great Ajax Corp.
+(AJX), a quarterly payer with a November 2017 ex-date, will be included.
 AJX increased the quarterly dividend to $0.30 from the $0.28 paid in the prior quarter.

 My projection for the dividend for REML dividend is calculated using the contribution by component method.
 REM is a fund that is based on the same index as REML.
 However, REM is a fund rather than a note and thus does not employ the 2X leverage that REML does.
 REM also pays dividends quarterly rather than monthly.
 As a fund, the dividend is discretionary by the fund management as long as distribute the required percentage of taxable income to maintain its' investment company status.

-Thus, it does not lend itself to contribution by component dividend projections as a ETN like REML which must pay dividends pursuant to an indenture.
+Thus, it does not lend itself to contribution by component dividend projections as an ETN like REML which must pay dividends pursuant to an indenture.
 An estimate of what REM's quarterly dividend would be assuming it would be equal to the net income divided by the number of shares can be seen at: REM And The mREITs Depend On The Fed.
 The table below shows the ticker, name, weight, dividend and ex-date for the REML components.
 For those four components that will contribute to the December 2017 dividend, the price and contribution to the dividend are also shown.

-Outlook For REML and Further Reasons For Caution
+Outlook For REML And Further Reasons For Caution

 Since 2016, the mREITs have significantly outperformed the mortgage-backed securities that comprise much of the securities held by the mREITs.
 By definition, the basic reason for the outperformance of the mREITs relative to the securities in their portfolio has been the increase in the market price to book value that many of the mREITs have been trading at.

 A Seeking Alpha article by Colorado Wealth Management Fund Quick And Dirty mREIT Discounts For October 25th, 2017 indicates that for 25 mREITs, most but not all, held by REML, the average market to book value was 98.88%.
 As the title of the above-mentioned article suggests, mREITs have generally been trading at discounts in the last few years.
 On 12/31/2015 the mREITs followed in the article traded at 78.19% of book value.
 This was a substantial 21.81% discount.

 The discounts narrowed until turning into premiums as shown by the 101.35% market to book value of April 27, 2017.
 From there, the market to book value fell to 96.22% on May 9, 2017.
-The sharp approximately 5% drop in the market to book value, which over that short period was essentially also a 5% decline market price, illustrates that buying mREITs or portfolios of mREITs such as REM can be problematic when mREIts are trading at premiums to book value.
+The sharp approximately 5% drop in the market to book value, which over that short period was essentially also a 5% decline market price, illustrates that buying mREITs or portfolios of mREITs such as REM can be problematic when mREITs are trading at premiums to book value.

 Additionally, when mREITs are trading at premiums to book value, issuance of new shares usually follows.
 Indeed some mREITs such as ARR and Annaly Capital Management Inc (NYSE: NLY) recently announced sales of additional shares near the peak in market to book value.

 While there are some factors, other than interest rates that determine the outlook for REML, interest rates are by far the most important factor.
 It could be said that the movement in the market prices to book values for the mREITs are primarily a function of market participants' expectation of the future path of interest rates.
 In theory, only the present level of market interest rates should influence the market prices of mREITs.
 This is because an mREIT, in theory should not trade a at prices significantly different than the book value, because of the possibility of arbitrage.

 If an mREIT is trading at a price far above book value, an investor could create a portfolio comprised of exactly the same mortgage-backed securities, interest rates swaps and Eurodollar futures as the mREIT.
 The arbitrage would be to short the mREIT trading at a large premium, while holding the portfolio that replicates the mREIT.
 That would not be easy, even for institutional investors.
 However, the possibility of doing so probably limits the extent that mREITs can ever trade far above book value.

 Even more difficult would be arbitrage opportunities that might arise from mREITs trading a very large discounts to book value.
 It would not be that difficult to take the opposite position in the interest rates swaps and Eurodollar futures as the mREIT, but shorting the exact same mortgage-backed securities as those held the mREIT could be very hard.
 To a large extent, the levels of interest rates depend on monetary policy and fiscal policy.
 By far the biggest risk for REML and the mREITs is a sharp increase in interest rates.

 REML and the mREITs can be considered to be somewhat like high-grade fixed income securities in terms of their returns relative to interest rates.
 However, mREITs can also be seen as businesses that generate income from the spread between long-term rates on mortgage-backed securities and the short-term rates at which they borrow to finance their holdings of mortgage-backed securities.

 As I said in: With A 20.3% Dividend Yield MORL Is: